mhmorocco/Z_early_Run3/README.md

 The workflow of the analysis consists of multiple steps:

 0. Producing the simulation.
 This is already done for the case H->h(tautau)h'(bb), however can be extended to also H->h(bb)h'(tautau)
 1. Skimming the official CMS data and our own simulation(miniAOD format) to create our own KIT internal format ("Kappa").
-This step is neglected for now as it will very likely not need to be redone anytime soon.
 2. Creation of flat ntuples from the skimmed CMS data and simulation.
 During the creation of ntuple, the data is filtered and the releveant physical variables (e.g. invariant masses of tau-pairs, ...) are calculated.
 3. Production of "friend trees" for the ntuples created in step 1.
 Friend trees are additional ntuples with a 1:1 correspondence with the ntuples of step 1.
 Friend trees contain further information about the event, usually things which are often updated, and thus the calculation of friend trees is faster.
 Three friend trees need to be created here: HHKinFit (kinematic fit of the bb$\tau\tau$ mass), SVFit (likelihood fit of the $\tau\tau$ mass, FakeFactors (event-by-event probability of a tau_h being a misidentified jet)
 4. Training of the machine learning model.